epiconnector/nhanes-docs/vignettes/nhanes-introduction.md

 Further analysis can be performed on these resulting datasets which are regular R data frames.
-Simple examples of such analyses, and other functionality in the __nhanesA__ package such as search utilities are described in [Ale et al, 2024](https://doi.org/10.1093/database/baae028).
+Simple examples of such analyses, and other functionality in the __nhanesA__ package such as search utilities, are described in [Ale et al, 2024](https://doi.org/10.1093/database/baae028).

 ## Limitations of this approach